wallarm/product-documentation/docs/latest/admin-en/installation-postanalytics-en.md

     sudo sh wallarm-4.8.4.aarch64-glibc.sh postanalytics
     ```

+### Step 4: Allocate resources for the postanalytics module

+To change how much memory Tarantool uses, look for the `SLAB_ALLOC_ARENA` setting in the `/opt/wallarm/env.list` file.
+It is set to use 1 GB by default.
+If you need to change this, you can adjust the number to match the amount of memory Tarantool actually needs.
+For help on how much to set, see our [recommendations](configuration-guides/allocate-resources-for-node.md).

+To change allocated memory:

+1. Open for editing the `/opt/wallarm/env.list` file:

+    ```bash
+    sudo vim /opt/wallarm/env.list
+    ```
+1. Set the `SLAB_ALLOC_ARENA` attribute to memory size.
+The value can be an integer or a float (a dot `.` is a decimal separator).
+For example:

+    ```
+    SLAB_ALLOC_ARENA=2.0
+    ```
+1. Restart the Wallarm services:

+    ```
+    sudo systemctl restart wallarm.service
+    ```

-### Step 4: Install the NGINX-Wallarm module on a separate server
+### Step 5: Install the NGINX-Wallarm module on a separate server

 Once the postanalytics module is installed on the separate server: